Pandemics have been part of human history for thousands of years.

 Follow the same guidelines for preventing other illnesses, such as the common cold and seasonal flu virus.

-Finding Trustworthy Information on the Current Outbreak
+Finding Trustworthy Information on the Pandemic

 There is plenty of misinformation online.
 False information quickly fuels panic and can lead to fear and hoarding behaviors, such as stockpiling face masks and food, that do more harm than good.
 At its worst, hoarding can lead to shortages that put medical staff at risk, such as a shortage of medical supplies.